UniExeterRSE/computational-thinking/_episodes/01_welcome.md

 ## Introduction to Coding For Reproducible Research

 This workshop is offered as part of the [Coding For Reproducible Research Initiative](https://uniexeterrse.github.io/workshop-homepage/).
-Our ambition is to offer a recurring annual series of workshops open to all staff and students, with opportunities for novices through to more experienced users, to expand their skillsets and position them to confidently perform the informatics research projects in an efficient and reproducible way.
+Our ambition is to offer a recurring annual series of workshops open to all staff and students, with opportunities for novices through to more experienced users, to expand their skill-sets and position them to confidently perform the informatics research projects in an efficient and reproducible way.
 A key objective is that the framework we put in place ensures that the workshops delivered are fit for purpose, of a consistent high standard, that delivery is sustainable in the longer term, minimises the workload burden on those who facilitate them and can adapt and expand as new training needs are identified.

 Championed by and in partnership with